 6. N’Golo Kante – France

 The former Chelsea midfielder has played over 500 games in his professional club career.
 Kante has scored 32 goals, while he has assisted 39 times.
 His ability to read the game with his timely interceptions and ability to build plays from the deep-lying position.
 He has established himself as one of the best black football players of all time.
-He is currently playing his treds with Saudi Arabian giants Al Ittihad, leading them to league glory.
+He is currently set to join Fenerbahce and is currently plying his trade with Saudi Arabian giants Al Ittihad, and has led them to league glory as well in the 2024/25 season.

 | Notable Clubs | Matches | Goals | Assists | Trophies Won |